mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

      Materials have known values that are supposed to work everywhere.

 gLTF was specifically designed so you should be able to download a glTF file and display it with a minimum of trouble.
-Let's cross our fingers that's truely the case as none of the other formats have been able to do this.
+Let's cross our fingers that's truly the case as none of the other formats have been able to do this.

 I wasn't really sure what I should show.
 At some level loading and displaying a gLTF file